KasperiP/KasperiP/README.md

 <div align="center">

-## Hello, nice to meet you 👋
+## Hello, nice to meet you 👋🤠

+I am Kasperi Pohtinen, a software developer specializing in web development, based in [Naantali, Finland](https://www.google.com/search?q=naantali+finland).
+I originally come from Joensuu, a city on the east side of Finland, where I grew up.
+I then moved to Tampere for my studies and, after a few years, relocated to Southwest Finland for full-time work.
+In my free time, I have a bit of an obsession with running, and I also have a great appreciation for nature.
+It keeps my mind sharp and provides a balance to all the coding I do.
+There must be balance in everything, right?

-I am  [Kasperi Pohtinen](https://www.kassq.dev), a software developer specializing in frontend web development, based in Tampere, Finland.
-Over the next few years, my aim is to enhance my web development skills and transition towards becoming a "full-stack" developer.
-Additionally, I am currently pursuing my computer science studies at the [University of Tampere](https://www.tuni.fi/en) and anticipate graduating with my bachelor's degree by Spring 2025.
+Over the next few years, my aim is to enhance my web development skills and transition towards becoming a full-stack developer.
+Additionally, I am currently pursuing my computer science studies at the [University of Tampere](https://www.tuni.fi/en).

 I'm always eager to learn from others and share my own experiences.
-Feel free to connect with me on LinkedIn if you’re interested in exchanging ideas or discussing potential collaborations!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kpohtinen) if you’re interested in exchanging ideas or discussing potential collaborations!
+I also follow my GitHub feed on a daily basis, so if you are doing interesting open-source work, give me a follow on GitHub.
+I will follow you back if you are building neat stuff! 💎

 <br/>